Better than all the rest, better than anyone

 He never stopped appearing at football events, even turning up at the Arsenal in the 80’s to create an enchanting and never to be forgotten day for all of Highbury.
 It would stay forever a highlight of your life and yet, for him, as everyone says, he was just as happy to see them.

 John Devine's biggest achievement in football, holding Pele's leg

 One thing is certain, the world is poorer for his passing.
 So few ever manage to rise above their profession as he did to encompass the whole planet in his arms.
 Muhammed Ali was another and it is hard to think of anyone else.
-I have lived through special times, that their times were my times, and I saw them when I was very young and their sporting achievements made my life exciting and connected me to the entire globe.
+I have lived through special times, that their times were my times, I saw them when I was very young and their sporting achievements made my life exciting whilst connecting me to the entire globe.

 Maybe Jack could have been the second greatest number 10

 And so Pelé’s smile is gone.
 I owe him a massive amount for lighting up my life and all of my little area of Dublin - Whitechurch and Ballyboden.
 We grew up wanting to be Pelé, every time we kicked a ball we imagined we could mimic his movement, his grace, and if we slammed in a goal then we could, for an instant, be the entrancing Brazilian who defined football.

 Tchau, tchau Pelé e muito obrigado.